isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

    :scale: 50
    :align: center

-Getting information from more than one table (Joining)
+Querying from more than one table (Joining)
 ======================================================

 **Q: For bladder cancer patients that have mutations in the CDKN2A (cyclin-dependent kinase inhibitor 2A) gene, what types of mutations are they, what is their gender, vital status, and days to death - and for 3 downstream genes (MDM2 (MDM2 proto-oncogene), TP53 (tumor protein p53), CDKN1A (cyclin-dependent kinase inhibitor 1A)), what are the gene expression levels for each patient?**